 Here are the steps to creating a winning elevator pitch:

-With a sales pitch, you’ll often hold a discovery call to learn about your lead before diving into a sales pitch.
+With a sales pitch, you’ll often hold a discovery call to learn about your lead's budget, needs, decision-making authority, timeline, and/or other info before diving into a sales pitch.
 With an elevator pitch, you won’t have that luxury.
 Because of this, starting out your elevator pitch with a scripted question helps you decide how you’re going to position your USP.
 It should be a general, open-ended question that allows for a variety of answers that you can leverage with your pitch.

 Here are some solid discovery questions to open your elevator pitch with:

 All of these have a chance to expose a problem that you can solve.
 You can then talk about your product or service and lean on the aspect of your USP that most closely aligns with their problem.
 In addition to informing your pitch, this question also makes the pitch flow more naturally in the conversation, since they offered information for you to work with.

 Here's the discovery question part of our free template, which asks about the way your lead currently handles a process or task: